 To manage direct impact of human activity on the lake, the Kenya Flower Council (KFC) and the World Wildlife Fund (WWF) undertook a project called the Integrated Water Resources Action Plan Programme (IWRAP) between 2013 and 2016, which measured water levels and use with the aim of creating a system of sustainable water resource management in the Naivasha Basin.
 The project was a success, creating a strong foundation for sustainable development in the area.
 Find out more here.

 A 75 kWp solar system for Rift Valley Roses is currently being financed by crowdinvestors on the ecoligo.investments platform.
-Private investors can invest from 500€ and receive returns of 5.50% p.a. over a period of 8 years.
+Private investors can invest from 500€ and receive attractive returns over a fixed period.
 The project will support sustainable development by cutting the farm’s energy costs and saving 68.18 tonnes of CO2 emissions per year.
-Find out more and invest in the project here.
+Find out more about the project here.

 ecoligo provides a fully financed solar-as-a-service solution for businesses in emerging markets.
 With a complete digital platform for financing and delivering solar projects, ecoligo removes the barriers that prevent such projects from being realised.
 Supplying businesses with affordable electricity enables them to grow and boost the local economy.
 Find out more at ecoligo.com.